 Prior to issuing annual Competitive and Formula grant awards, CNCS sends Nevada Volunteers requests for estimates of unexpended funds.
-CNCS uses this information to determine if Nevada Volunteers has any anticipated unexpended funds to be returned to CNCS.
+CNCS uses this information to determine if Nevada Volunteers has any anticipated unexpended funds to be returned to CNCS or reallocated.
 To obtain the necessary information to report to CNCS, Nevada Volunteers will send an email to each program and ask them to complete an Unexpended Funds Report.
 Programs should report as accurately as possible anticipated unexpended funds at the time the email is received.
+Funds reported to be unexpended will be deobligated.